cboettig/labnotebook/_posts/_drafts/notebook-features-a-fast-inexpensive-and-scalable-online-platform.md

 static HTML files through Jekyll.
-This allows the site to be served from platforms that do not require expensive memory, database access and PHP scripts -- the site can be deployed for about $1/mo on Amazon S3 static hosting, or for free on Github.
-Page load times are much faster and uptime is improved.
+This allows the site to be served from platforms that do not require expensive memory, database access and PHP scripts -- the site can be deployed for about $1/mo on Amazon S3 static hosting, or *for free* on Github (as I do now).

+Page load times are much
+faster (often faster than 90\% of the web, including [www.google.com](http://google.com)) and uptime is improved ([see current uptime statistics](http://stats.pingdom.com/fy1sae94ydyi/616612)).
+Github now provides it's own [Content Delivery Network](http://en.wikipedia.org/wiki/Content_delivery_network), or CDN, which provides copies of content on it's servers distributed around the globe for faster load times.

 Javascript can be included in static sites, as it uses the resources of the viewer's browser rather than the hosting server, providing for more interactive features such as the Mathjax equation rendering, tooltips, and analytics.
 No essential content is provided